 There is only one notably positive feature of the PT Cruiser is the motor.
 The PT Cruiser shares a motor with the popular Dodge Neon, namely the SRT-4 engine that many people coveted from the Neon.
 It produced the exact same amount of horsepower, and like the Dodge Neon tested to have a higher horsepower than the manufacture claimed.
 If the engine is the only positive thing you can think of when looking to buy this car, it might make more sense to just buy a Dodge Neon all together.

 The PT Cruiser wasn’t all that bad after all, and the GT even made it a little fun to drive.
 The PT Cruiser GT had an optional 5-speed manual transmission, larger rotors and disc brakes on the front and rear tires.
-The PT Cruiser was surprisingly rear-wheel drive, and while it was a little too top-heavy to corner well at higher speeds, it was an overall comfortable and fun drive.
+The PT Cruiser was front-wheel drive, and while it was a little too top-heavy to corner well at higher speeds, it was an overall comfortable and fun drive.
 The GT model also had a lowered suspension and larger chrome wheels that helped improve the Cruiser’s appearance just a tad.